RobotNerd/prose-english-format/README.md

 - Name patterns
   - Name patterns are added as a list of values under the appropriate section.
   - Each name pattern is treated as a regular expression.
-  - A name pattern is matched with text in a prose document as long as that portion of the text is not adjacent to any of these characters:
+  - A name pattern is matched with text in a proze document as long as that portion of the text is not adjacent to any of these characters:
     - A-Z
     - a-z